shedskin/shedskin/doc/README.rst

 Because **Shed Skin** is still in a very early stage of development, it can also improve a lot.
 At the moment, you will probably run into some bugs when using it.
 Please report these, so they can be fixed!

-At the moment, **Shed Skin** is only compatible with Python versions 2.3 to 2.5, and should work on GNU/Linux, FreeBSD, OpenSolaris, OSX and Windows XP.
+At the moment, **Shed Skin** is only compatible with Python versions 2.3 to 2.5, and should work on GNU/Linux platforms, FreeBSD, OpenSolaris, OSX and Windows XP.

 .. _Typing Restrictions: